Today I’m going to talk about gaming keyboards. Keyboards are often a more overlooked part of the gaming setup, but are still very important.

 Membrane vs Mechanical keys

 The biggest factor in choosing a keyboard is if you want mechanical or membrane keys.
 Membrane is your stock cheap keyboard that everyone has used.
 They have a rubber dome that pushes up and when you push the key down all the way it makes the connection and sends the keystroke to your computer.
 Mechanical, are an actual switch that when pushed to a certain point will send the keystroke.
 Mechanical feel more precise, and have a much longer lifespan than membrane.
-Also, there are several different kinds of mechanical switches that have important differences and are important to keep in mind when you are choosing a mechanical keyboard
+Also, there are several different kinds of mechanical switches that have important differences and are important to keep in mind when you are choosing a mechanical keyboard.
+The advantages to membrane keyboards is that they are cheaper, and technically are slightly more water resistant.
+The second being much less important, but if you are messy could come in handy.

 The different kinds of mechanical switches

-There are several kinds of mechanical switches that I will explain the differences to you now.
-The main differences are if it is “clicky” or “silent”, required pressure to push down, and if it is tactile or linear.
-Clicky makes an audible click sound when it is pressed down enough (when it makes the connection), where silent is quiet.
-Note that all keys will make sound when you press them down all the way and they bottom out.
-Silent keys wont make a click sound if you don’t push them down all the way.
+There are several kinds of mechanical switches.
+The main differences between them are if it is “clicky” or a “silent” switch, required pressure to push down, and if it is tactile or linear.
+“Clicky” makes an audible click sound when it is pressed down enough (when it makes the connection), where silent is quiet.
+Note that all keys will make sound when you press them down all the way and they bottom out, but this is a different sound.
+Silent keys wont make a click sound from inside the switch.
 The required pressure to push the key down should be self explanatory.
 A higher weight rated key (45 v 55 grams) will require a harder press.
 Lastly is tactile v linear.
 Tactile have a hump inside as you press the key down (as a way of feedback to know where to stop pressing), while linear are a smooth press all the way down with no feedback as to when you can stop pressing.
+Linear are regarded as the fastest for gaming, but realistically they will all work very well.

 Cherry MX Blue- This is the most common switch.
 It is clicky, 50g switch, and tactile bump.